Marysia-Software-Limited/flet-django/README.md

 ## Rapid developing db based app.
 Zero boilerplate code.

 I hate boilerplate code.
 I hated it all my life.
 I made so many steps to remove this mental parasites far from me.
 And now, with Flet and Django I'm so close to get my ideal.
 For this moment I made as PoC a clone of a standard Flet ToDo application.
-All what i change is write all directly inside of Django.
+All what I change is write all directly inside Django.
 Flet code is run directly on the backend, so we not need any dedicated communication layer.
-Next what I done is generic data table control.
+Next what I'm done is generic data table control.
 This is a simple control able to create a data table for any Django model.
 All with searching and sorting.

 ## Roadmap:
 * [x] Create package for a framework